hpc/charliecloud/doc/ch-fromhost_desc.rst

 .. note::

-    ldconfig stat errors are typically are non-fatal an occur when trying to probe common library paths.
+    ldconfig stat errors are typically non-fatal and often occur when trying to probe common library paths.
 See #732.

 Inject the Cray-enabled MPI libraries into the image, and then run